aerglass/PA2lib/README.md

 Using the cmd (terminal) go to the directory that is PA2LIB is located, enter to the pa2 folder, then type in "make clean" when it finishes, type "make" it will compile the lib.
 <h1>Docs?</h1>
-github wiki exist, i will be adding things into it.
+github wiki exist, i will be adding things into it.</p>
+<h1> license </h1> </p>
+MIT license, you are free to do whatever you want with my software. <br>
+it doesn't matter to me if you sell it or make profit, you don't need to credit me. <br>